-Co Condition requirement Condition requirement 1.
-Limit on abstraction volume Metering by consent holder and telemetry of data to Council No, breach by 15% on two days 2.
+Purpose: To take water from a dam and intake structure on the Tawhiti Stream for cooling and general use at a rendering plant Condition requirement Condition requirement Condition requirement 1.
+Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
 Limit on volume not used for cooling Metering by consent holder Yes 3.
-Limit on volume used for cooling, all to be returned to Tawhiti Stream Metering by consent holder and inspection Yes 4.
-Installation of meters and loggers Inspection Yes 5.
+Limit on volume used for cooling, all to be returned to Tawhiti Stream Yes 4.
+Installation of meters and loggers Inspection 5.
 Certification of meters Receipt of certification Yes 6.
 Actions on failure of monitors Receipt of notification, inspections Yes 7.
 Monitors to be accessible Inspections Yes 8.
 Provision of records Receipt of records as required Yes 9.
 Use of best practicable option Inspections and liaison Yes 10.
-10. Optional review provision Next optional review in June 2022 Ove Good High
+10. Optional review provision Next optional review in June 2022 res Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent